370: No Such Thing As George Clooney In A Blackcurrant Suit

 I mean, the reason is because mammals have the same larynx or really similar larynxes until puberty.
 And then the difference between all the species kicks in.

-That'd be really useful.
-But this does imply that that if you're walking past a certain fox cup or something, Athena, then you might start lactating.
+well you hope for a bear you'd be like oh man i hope the bear would come that'd be that'd be really useful but this does imply that if you're walking past a certain fox cup or something, Athena, then you might start lactating.

 I would have thought that certain mammals could induce lactation in the same way that certain babies could, right?
 I hadn't considered that.
 The neighbours have just got a new puppy.